2024 Full Reunion Weekend Schedule

 Jeff Johnson ’74 will moderate a panel of regional, non-profit theatre experts to discuss the numerous opportunities—and threats—to non-profit theatre and how they might affect us all in Berkshire County.
 Panelists include Kristy Edmunds, Director, Massachusetts Museum of Contemporary Art (MASS MoCA); Jenny Gersten, Interim Artistic Director, Williamstown Theatre Festival; Nick Paleologos, Executive Director, Berkshire Theatre Group; Alan Paul, Artistic Director, Barrington Stage Company; and Ralph Picciarelli, Managing Director, Strategy & Transformation, Williamstown Theatre Festival.

-MAINSTAGE, ’62 CENTER FOR THEATRE AND DANCE7PM
+MAINSTAGE, ’62 CENTER FOR THEATRE AND DANCE

 Trivia Night